johnnguyen2020/ComputerSystems/Assignment8_xv6/README.md

 ### Processes

-1. In which file does the the process table exist? *your answer here*
+1. In which file does the the process table exist? proc.c
-2. What is the struct name of the process table? *your answer here*
+2. What is the struct name of the process table? proc ptable
-3. When there is a context switch from one process to another, where are the values of the registers of the old process saved? *your answer here*
+3. When there is a context switch from one process to another, where are the values of the registers of the old process saved?
+Contexts are stored at the bottom of the stack they descrobe by the stack pointer which holds the address of the contect.
+These registers are edi, esi,ebx, ebp,eip

 4. What are the 6 possible states of a process?
 Also, give a brief phrase describing the purpose of each state.
-	1. *your answer here*
+	1. Unused
-	2. *your answer here*
+	2. Embryo
-	3. *your answer here*
+	3. Sleeping
-	4. *your answer here*
+	4. Runnable
-	5. *your answer here*
+	5. Running
-	6. *your answer here*
+	6. Zombie
-5. What is the function that does a context switch between two processes? *your answer here*
+5. What is the function that does a context switch between two processes? swtch
-6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file). *your answer here*
+6. Explain how the context switch function works (Note, this "function" *may* be in an assembly file).
+The program saves the current registers on the stack, creates a struct context and saves address in old pointer.
+Switch stacks to new and pop previously saved registers

 ### Process Startup and running

-1. What function from 'main.c' creates the first user process? *your answer here*
+1. What function from 'main.c' creates the first user process? userinit()
 2. Where do we actually start running processes in our code?
-That is, what is the actual function that has an infinite loop for running processes? *your answer here*
+That is, what is the actual function that has an infinite loop for running processes? scheduler()

 ### Files and File Descriptors: